natalieagus/50002/docs/Software/k_stackandprocedures.md

 > * Is **parameterizable** (can access or receive a predefined number of arguments).
 > * Has **local variables**, which cannot be accessed anymore once the function returned.

-### Return Value
+### Return Address and Return Value
-Once a function returns, the CPU needs to know how to return to the *caller*, i.e: to know where is the return address of the caller.
+Once a function returns, the CPU needs to know how to return to the *caller*, i.e: to know where is the **return** address of the caller, and then **pass** that return value to the caller.

 For example, given this simple code:
 ```cpp